Built form and development requirements

 School Interface Precinct

 This precinct will focus on low to medium-density residential development surrounding the Redcliffe Primary School.
-New built form within the precinct will be designed.

 Development in this precinct aims to: